Automation in construction

 Automation in construction is the combination of methods, processes, and systems that allow for greater machine autonomy in construction activities.
 Construction automation may have multiple goals, including but not limited to, reducing jobsite injuries, decreasing activity completion times, and assisting with quality control and quality assurance.
 Some systems may be fielded as a direct response to increasing skilled labor shortages in some countries.
 Opponents claim that increased automation may lead to less construction jobs and that software leaves heavy equipment vulnerable to hackers.

+Research insights on this subject are today published in several journals such as Automation in Construction by Elsevier.

 Transportation Construction

 Kratos Defense & Security Solutions fielded the world’s first Autonomous Truck-Mounted Attenuator (ATMA) in 2017, in conjunction with Royal Truck & Equipment.